micttyoid/articles/data/recap/2025/6/fast-fourier-transform.md

 }
 ```

-Or by dragging adders to the node, for example, in DIT
+Or by dragging adders to the nodes, for example, in DIT

 ```[dot]
 digraph Butterfly {